What is WorldCat?

 Yes.
 You can even search using non-Roman Script.
 English language materials are only about half of WorldCat.

-Can I borrow materials through WorldCat?
+Can I borrow materials found on WorldCat?

 Yes.
 You can do an Interlibrary Loan (ILL) request in the record through the “request through ILL” link.